keptn/keptn.github.io/content/docs/0.19.x/reference/files/sli/index.md

 **Example of multiple SLI configurations:**

-* Let's assume, we add the following SLI configurations to a project, stage, and service:
+* Let's assume we add the following SLI configurations to a project, stage, and service:

     * SLI configuration on project-level: